+Control

 Consult County Extension Agent

 Phomopsis Cane & Leaf Spot

 Infected leaves have small, light green irregular or circular spots with dark centers.
 May be puckered along veins or margins may be turned under.
 May also have dark brown to black spots along veins and on leaf stems.
 Spots may drop out giving a ‘shot hole’ effect.
 Infected portions of leaf may turn yellow, and then brown and leaf may drop.
 Young shoots, fruit stems and leaf stems may have spots that enlarge and form dark brown or black streaks and stretches, which eventually crack leaving open wounds.
 The fungus also causes fruit to rot.
 The grapes gradually turn brown and shrivel.
 Infections are worse when vines are kept wet by rainfall for several days after bud break.